berak/ants-tcp/readme.txt

 webserver.py:
 	default port is 2080.
 	please look at the options & edit at the bottom in main.

+sql.py:
+	small sql shell to peek into the db, or do remote changes

 i'm shure, this contains bugs...